 |

-Purpose of the Scientific Club: to develop skills in searching for, selecting, and analyzing information on a given topic; to stimulate interest in in-depth study of courses necessary for further research work; to apply the acquired knowledge to solving practical problems, constructing and analyzing relevant mathematical models and statistical hypotheses.
-Main Objectives: to deepen knowledge in courses that allow for practical application, understandable to junior students; to familiarize students with well-known mathematical models and statistical hypotheses, paying particular attention to those related to the students’ future specialization; to teach students to formalize practical problems using the language of mathematics; to develop creative and analytical thinking by broadening scientific horizons and increasing erudition.
-Research Topics of the Student Scientific Club statistical processing and analysis of the results of an economic model and a physical experiment; analysis and forecasting of the results of a physical experiment and mathematical modeling of an engineering problem.
+THE OBJECTIVES OF THE RESEARCH CLUB ARE: to develop skills in searching for, selecting, and analyzing information related to the topic; to foster interest in the in-depth study of disciplines necessary for future research work; and to apply acquired knowledge to solving practical problems and constructing and analyzing relevant mathematical models and statistical hypotheses.
+MAIN OBJECTIVES: to deepen knowledge in disciplines that have practical applications understandable to lower-division students; to familiarize students with well-known mathematical models and statistical hypotheses, and to teach them how to formalize practical problems using the language of mathematics; to develop creative and analytical thinking by broadening their scientific horizons and enhancing their critical and logical thinking skills.
+RESEARCH TOPICS OF THE STUDENT CLUB: statistical processing and analysis of the results of economic models and physical experiments; analysis and forecasting of the results of physical experiments and mathematical modeling of engineering problems.